HashameeAlShahriar/Hashamee-Al-Shahriar/README.md

 - also, I finished learning c++, C, java, c#, Computer Aided Design & Drafting, sql and, python.

 - 📫 How to reach me **hashameealshahriaraditya@gmail.com**
+- I😆’m a cheat-code player.
+Moving through life with hidden shortcuts, silent tactics, and patterns only I understand.
+I don’t follow the usual route; I bend the rules, rewrite the flow, and play the game in my own way.
+  :> Sir, sorry Sir.